graalvm/graal-languages-demos/graaljs/graaljs-spring-boot-d3/README.md

 ### 1. Frontend (D3.js + linkedom)

-In `d3-chord.js`, we:
+`d3-chord.js`

-- create a fake `document` using `linkedom`
+1. creates a fake `document` using `linkedom`
-- generate a chord diagram using D3
+2. generates a chord diagram using D3
-- extract the generated SVG as a string
+3. extracts the generated SVG as a string
-- export a function `renderChord` that takes `width` and `height` as arguments and returns the SVG string.
+4. exports a function `renderChord` that takes `width` and `height` as arguments and returns the SVG string

 ```js
 // In d3-chord.js